Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 Traktor was a leader in years gone by and remains a popular platform, although in numbers it is nowadays eclipsed by Serato and Rekordbox.
 It is laptop software, with no USB/standalone option, and like Rekordbox, it has a range of hardware it is designed to work best with, such as the Traktor Kontrol S4 Mk3 controller and the new Traktor X1 Mk3 modular controller.
 Like Serato DJ, it also works fine with Pioneer DJ Pro gear such as the CDJ-3000 players.

-Traktor has fallen behind feature-wise in recent years, but is catching up, with streaming services now available in the software, for instance, and a roadmap announced that included real-time stems (althogh they’re not here yet).
+Traktor had fallen behind feature-wise in recent years, but has recently been catching up, with streaming services now available in the software, for instance, and – finally – real-time steams and flexible beatgrids.
 However, if you want to DJ with video, it’s a no-go: This is a strictly audio-only platform.
 (Note that there are two “Traktors” – this article is talking about Traktor Pro.
-The other one, the apparently abandoned “Traktor DJ”, confusingly exists concurrently.)
+The other one, the apparently abandoned iPad app “Traktor DJ”, confusingly exists concurrently.)

 Advantages and disadvantages of Traktor